ZefanyaDelvin/my-ticketing-be/README.md

 # My Ticketing Backend (Express.js)

 My Ticketing Backend is a REST API for managing ticketing workflows.
 It provides endpoints for authentication, ticket creation, ticket management, and dashboard analytics.
-The API is intended to be used by the My Ticketing Frontend.
+This API is intended to be used by the [My Ticketing Frontend](https://github.com/ZefanyaDelvin/my-ticketing-fe.git):
+.

 ---